taskflow/taskflow/doc/cookbook/task.md

 # Create Multiple Tasks at One Time

-Cpp-Taskflow leverages the power of modern C++ to make its API easier to use.
+Cpp-Taskflow uses C++ structured binding coupled with tuple to make the creation of tasks simple.
-You can create a batch of tasks within a single call and apply structured binding to capture the return tasks.
+Both `silent_emplace` and `emplace` can accept arbitrary numbers of callable objects and create multiple tasks at one time.

 ```cpp
 1: auto [A, B, C] = tf.silent_emplace(  // create three tasks in one call